EJaro00/CapSP3-JaegerGrafana-Plugin/README.md

 ___Make sure you have deployed Train-ticket and Jaeger before you run this executable file___

 Our group provides a `Jaeger Tracing.exe` to help users to trace each microservices and comprehensive a completed local file.
+__If the exectuable file has some problem, please open the Python Program and run app.py___

 Once you open the executable file, it allows users to enter an IP address and a port, which is the IP and port of your developed Jaeger.
 We also offer two options for tracing mode: `5m`-traceing recently 5 minutes data and `ALL`-tracing data within 2 days.